 Google Earth has been widely used in geography and GIS.
 Previously I showed you how to simulate a flood and total solar eclipse path in this tool.
 There are not only things, that I am going to show you over the forthcoming months.
-First of all the Google Earth is one of the programs, that I have been using at work so every time when I open and work on this instrument the new ideas come.
+First of all Google Earth is one of the programs, that I have been using at work so every time when I open and work on this instrument new ideas come.

 The aim of this article is a demonstration of the multiple summit-perspective views in Google Earth.
-Those long-distance views are to be created in Heywhatsthat.com panorama generator.
-If you are interested in mountain hiking, long-distance views, land surveying or spherical astronomy you may have known, that panoramas, that are generated in the Heywhatsthat server can be used in Google Earth also.
+Those long-distance views are to be created in the Heywhatsthat.com panorama generator.
+If you are interested in mountain hiking, long-distance views, land surveying, or spherical astronomy you may have known, that panoramas, that are generated in the Heywhatsthat server can be used in Google Earth also.

-Probably you have already found in the web some articles about this, however, I can show this process roughly step by step for you.
+Probably you have already found some on the web some articles about this, however, I can show this process roughly step by step for you.
 Moreover following the main topics I am able to show you how to show more than one summit-perspective view using the Google Earth tool.
 I will provide examples from the Tatra Mountains (Carpathian range, Central Europe)).
 There are mountains, that I am familiar with.

 Heywhatsthat.com can provide the map with a visibility cloak feature, that enables users to find out exactly which areas would be seen from a summit during the best conditions.
 It also allows us to set the refraction value.

 Getting the panorama in Heywhatsthat.com

-Generating the panoramas in Heywhatsthat.com is quite straightforward.
+Generating the panoramas on Heywhatsthat.com is quite straightforward.
 Once you open the website you must look at the top bar, where the very basic options are to be found.
 To generate your own panorama from the summit, that you are interested in select the “New Panorama” button (Pic.1).